We don't just talk cars ... we teach how to buy them.

 The "new" Charger was reborn with the 2006 model ... not so much as the pure "muscle car" of the 1960's, but more of an affordable performance car with plenty of amenities.

-Based on the same Mercedes platform as the Chrysler 300, the Charger is slightly larger than the average midsize four-door sedan.
+Based on the same Mercedes platform as the Chrysler 300, this Charger is slightly larger than the average midsize four-door sedan.
 However, it's designed with a more aggressive looking front facsia than the 300 and its rear roof line slopes downward for a coupe-like appearance.

-A used Charger can be found in four trim levels: the base SE, the very well equipped SXT, the more performance oriented RT and the powerpacked SRT8.
+These older Chargers can be found in four trim levels: the base SE, the very well equipped SXT, the more performance oriented RT and the powerpacked SRT8.
 Even the base model comes fairly well equipped and sports a 250 horsepower, 3.5 liter V6 engine.
 The R/T ramps that up to a 5.6 liter HEMI V8, good for 340 hp.

 The SRT-8, a product of Chrysler's Street and Racing Technology Division, is the fastest of the Charger models and is equipped with a 6.1 liter Hemi capable of producing 425 horsepower.
 In addition to its powerful engine, the SRT8 comes with a specially designed 5-speed automatic transmission, larger brakes and a stiffer suspension.